Introduction

 Plagiarism is a serious academic offence.
 You will have by now completed the academic integrity training and are expected to be aware of the rules around plagiarism.

 All theses are checked for plagiarism using appropriate software.
-Whether it is detected by the supervisor when proof-reading a draft copy, or by the examiners in a thesis actually submitted for examination, QA53 (Examination and Assessment Offences) outlines the investigation process that will be followed if a suspected plagiarism offence is detected.
+Whether it is detected by the supervisor when proof-reading a draft copy, or by the examiners in a thesis actually submitted for examination, the procedure for inquiring into Allegations of Misconduct in Research outlines the investigation process that will be followed if a suspected plagiarism offence is detected.
 The viva examination cannot go ahead until the investigation is completed, and where plagiarism is found to have taken place this may result in a disciplinary hearing where an appropriate penalty will be decided.

 For a refresher on academic integrity whilst writing your thesis, see the Library guide on citing references and how to avoid plagiarism.